Student Conduct Regulations

 The residence hall student conduct process is designed to enforce college policy and residence hall regulations while maintaining educational principles.
 Community living requires standards of conduct, cooperation, negotiation, and respect for all community members, including students and staff.
-The student conduct process functions cooperatively with the Vice President for Students Office, the Dean of Students, the Campus Judicial Officers, Housing & Residence Life Staff, the Jefferson Community College Office of Campus Safety & Security, and local police and emergency response agencies.
-A resident may be referred to a Jefferson Community College Campus Judicial Officer for an alleged policy violation.
+The student conduct process functions cooperatively with the Vice President for Students Office, the Vice President for Student Affairs, the Chief Judicial Officers or designees, Residence Life & Housing Staff, the Jefferson Community College Office of Campus Safety & Security, and local police and emergency response agencies.
+A resident may be referred to a Jefferson Community College Chief Judicial Officer or designee for an alleged policy violation.
 Residents should refer to the Jefferson Community College Student Code of Conduct for more information.
 Students living in the residence halls sign a housing contract that stipulates individual resident student responsibilities.
 The rules and regulations apply to all residents and their guests/visitors as part of this license.

 NOTE: Students will be notified via the Jefferson Community College email system of all scheduled student conduct matters (hearings, decisions, appeals and etc.).
 It is the responsibility of each student to check their email in a timely manner when involved in a student conduct incident.
 If a student is unable to access their email or has a problem viewing any correspondence, it is their responsibility to seek help from Institutional Technology (IT) Services.
 Students can contact the JCC Help-desk at 315-786-6511 or 315-786-2262, or via email at email@example.com.

 Student Conduct Officers